fmaguire/publications/README.md

 Publications
 ============

-Repository to contain pdf copies of my publications
+Repository to contain pdf copies of my publications.

+To get all papers just clone the repository or if you want one specific file click on it, view 'raw' and save.

+Repository format:
 ```
 2014/
     Maguire_et_al_2014.pdf : Complex patterns of gene fission in the eukaryotic folate biosynthesis pathway - Genome Biology and Evolution